PhD Mission Statement

 The University requires PhD students to register for at least two consecutive 6-hour semesters on the BYU Campus.

 A PhD student must teach at least one Computer Science course.
 Coordinate with your faculty advisor to make a request for teaching by indicating your desires for teaching, both the semester and course.
 These requests should be made well in advance because the department plans teaching assignments in January for the following academic year.
 Teaching requests for a given academic year should be submitted during Fall semester of the prior academic year, which is eighteen months in advance for those planning to teach in Spring or Summer term.
 In order to receive an add-code for CS 795R: Teaching Practicum, email the Graduate Academic Advisor.

 This gives the student an opportunity to improve teaching and communication skills.
 In addition, this requirement provides the student an opportunity to see how he/she likes teaching and the possibility of an academic career.

-Our objective is to make sure that students are on track, to provide encouragement when it might be needed, to make sure no one "falls between the cracks," and to guide anyone who is not likely to succeed to something better.
+Our objective is to make sure that students are on track, to provide encouragement when it might be needed, to make sure no one "falls between the cracks," and to guide anyone who is not likely to succeed in our program to something better suited for them.

 In preparation for the progress review, PhD students create or update their online Graduate Profile at cs.byu.edu (by logging in and going to "My Dashboard").
 The profile provides an indication of each student's progress in the program goals for accomplishing significant milestones.
-The Graduate Program Manager will remind students at least 2 weeks before the scheduled date of the Progress Review.
+The Graduate Academic Advisor will remind students shortly before the scheduled date of the Progress Review.
 At this time, students must also check their Progress Report in the Graduate Progress system for any errors.
 This can be found under the Progress Report tab at the top.

 Following the PhD Qualifying Process, PhD students meet with their PhD committee annually to review progress and receive input.
 The student is responsible for organizing this meeting.

 Regular contact between the PhD student and their graduate committee helps the faculty contribute effectively to the education and professional preparation of the student.
-Ideally, the student should meet in person with their full committee, but four out of five members is acceptable.
+Ideally, the student should meet with their full committee, but meeting with three members is acceptable.
 Committee members may participate remotely.
 During these meetings, the student presents a 15-minute accounting of their progress.
 The graduate committee tracks the time since the last meeting as part of the PhD review.
 The dissertation proposal may be used to satisfy this requirement during the year it is held.